 Protection for claims made by third-parties includes:

-- security failure resulting in contamination, destruction, corruption, unauthorised access to or receipt of virus, or malicious code to third-party data.
+- computer security failure resulting in corruption, alteration or destruction of data, or failure to prevent the transmission of virus or malicious code

 This is a brief overview of policy features only.
 For full details, please refer to the policy wording below.